virtual-labs/exp-precompensator-design-iitkgp/experiment/theory.md

 <b><i>State Space Model of Inverted Pendulumn on cart:</i></b> <br>
 The system consists of an inverted pendulum mounted to a motorized cart.
 Its popularity derives in part from the fact that it is unstable without control, that is, the pendulum will simply fall over if the cart isn't moved to balance it.
 Additionally, the dynamics of the system are nonlinear.
 The objective of the control system is to balance the inverted pendulum by applying a force to the cart that the pendulum is attached.
 A real-world example that relates directly to this inverted pendulum system is the attitude control of a booster rocket at takeoff.</br>
-In this case we will consider a two-dimensional problem where the pendulum is constrained to move in the vertical plane shown in the figure below.
+In this case we will consider a two dimensional problem where the pendulum is constrained to move in the vertical plane shown in the figure below.
 For this system, the control input is the force <span style="font-family:Bodoni MT;font-style:italic;font-size:18px">F</span> that moves the cart horizontally and the outputs are the angular position of the pendulum &theta; and the horizontal position of the cart <span style="font-family:Bodoni MT;font-style:italic;font-size:18px">x</span>. </br>
 <div align="center">
 <img class="img-fluid"  src="./images/Inverted_Pendulum.png" alt=""><br>
 <figcaption style="color:black"> Fig.1.
 Invereted Pendulum on Cart</figcaption>